-Diane Everman (Enterprise Holdings Archives), "Museums and Archives: A World Beyond"
+Diane Everman (Enterprise Holdings Archives), "Museums and Archives: A World Bevond"

 What does one do after completing a PhD in ancient history at a time when there are not many tenure-track academic teaching jobs available in the field?
 That is a question I struggled with, but I found the answer in what might be considered unusual places.
 While keeping a hand in the academic world via teaching evening or summer classes, participating in excavations, and writing articles or reports, other opportunities came along that allowed me to expand the teaching that I enjoyed into different spheres of interest, and in a variety of ways.
 My love of archaeology led me to the related world of cultural resource management and then museums and archives.
-Now I am more than fully-employed as the Taylor Family archivist, the corporate archivist for Enterprise Holdings Inc., as well as the archivist for the St. Louis (and there have been many other locations in between).
+Now I am more than fully-employed as the Taylor Family archivist, the corporate archivist for Enterprise

+Holdings Inc., as well as the archivist for the St. Louis Jewish Community Archives and the Holocaust Museum & Learning Center in St. Louis (and there have been many other locations in between).
 All the while I continued researching and writing, although not strictly about ancient history, as well as doing classical archaeological field research and excavation.
 Now I get the best of many worlds.